MI-AMTE’s Mission

 See below for featured news and upcoming events.
 Please check out our Conferences, Opportunities, Newsletter, and Committees & SIGs pages for more ways to connect!

-2026 Rubenstein Award Recipient
+2026 Rubenstein Award

 The MI-AMTE Board is pleased to announce that Dr. Stephanie Casey from Eastern Michigan University has been awarded the Rheta Rubenstein Service Award for her dedicated and exemplary service to mathematics teacher education.
 Stephanie was honored in a presentation at the Conversations among Colleagues conference on March 14, 2026 on the campus of Wayne State University.